Parent Welcome Booklet

 Arrival & Departure

 Please try and bring your child to the Centre on time, remembering to sign him or her in and out of the classroom.
-Preschool and Buzzing Bee parents and children must wait outside until class begins.
+Preschool parents and children must wait outside until class begins.
 Your child will be directly dismissed to you, and you should ensure you notify the teachers if you are taking your child early, or if you have made arrangements for someone else to pick up your child.

 The comment section on the sign-in form is used to convey information.
 If you will be somewhere other than home or work during the day this is a good way to ensure that the Centre will be able to contact you in case of an emergency.
 Please be prompt in picking up your child.
 If you do not arrive at the time you have indicated, this can be distressing to a child.